Eastgate Interceptor lining

 - Construction of access roads in the Lake Hills park to reach the project work areas

-- Dewater operations where sewage flows are directed around where rehabilitation will be taking place in the pipes
+- Dewatering operations where sewage flows are directed around where rehabilitation will be taking place in the pipes

 - Repair of corroded sections of the pipeline using a trenchless, below-ground construction method called ‘cured in place pipe’ lining

-(See ‘What does the project include?’ for more details.)
+(See ‘What does the project include?’ below, for more details.)

 This project is a part of King County Wastewater Treatment Division’s Pipeline Corrosion Rehabilitation Program.
-We have selected to rehabilitate this line because it is less expensive and has fewer surface construction impacts when compared to building new replacement pipelines.
+Rehabilitating this line is less expensive and has fewer surface construction impacts when compared to building new replacement pipelines.

 Why is King County rehabilitating the Eastgate Interceptor Pipeline in the Lake Hills Greenbelt Park?